Tomahawk: Original models

+Contemporary models

+Many of these modern tomahawks are made of drop forged, differentially heat treated, alloy steel.

+The differential heat treatment allows for the chopping portion and the spike to be harder than the middle section, allowing for a shock-resistant body with a durable temper.

+Competition-based

+The tomahawk competitions have regulations concerning the type and style of tomahawk used for throwing.

+Today's hand-forged tomahawks are being made by master craftsmen throughout the United States.

+There are special throwing tomahawks made for competitions such as the World Axe Throwing League.
+Requirements such as a minimum handle length and a maximum blade edge are dictated by each organizing body of competition in its rules.

+Law enforcement use

+Some companies produce "tactical tomahawks" marketed as SWAT oriented tools.
+Some designs include multiple uses wherein the shaft is designed as a pry bar.

 Modern use

+Civilian use

 Tomahawks are useful in camping and bushcraft scenarios.
 They are mostly used as an alternative to a hatchet, as they are generally lighter and slimmer than hatchets.
 They often contain other tools in addition to the axe head, such as spikes or hammers.

-Modern tomahawks were used by selected units of the US armed forces during the Vietnam War and are referred to as "Vietnam tomahawks".
 These modern tomahawks have gained popularity with their reemergence by American Tomahawk Company in the beginning of 2001 and a collaboration with custom knife-maker Ernest Emerson of Emerson Knives, Inc. A similar wood handle Vietnam tomahawk is produced today by Cold Steel.

-Many of these modern tomahawks are made of drop forged, differentially heat treated, alloy steel.
-The differential heat treatment allows for the chopping portion and the spike to be harder than the middle section, allowing for a shock-resistant body with a durable temper.

-Tomahawk throwing competitions
+Tomahawk throwing

 Tomahawk throwing is a popular sport among American and Canadian historical reenactment groups, and new martial arts such as Okichitaw have begun to revive tomahawk fighting techniques used during the colonial era.
-Tomahawks are a category within competitive knife throwing.
-Today's hand-forged tomahawks are being made by master craftsmen throughout the United States.

-Today, there are many events that host tomahawk throwing competitions.